 Collaboration & Resources

-Center for Vaccine Ethics and Policy is a joint program of the Center for Bioethics, University of Pennsylvania; The Wistar Institute Vaccine Center; and the Vaccine Education Center, Children's Hospital of Philadelphia.
+Center for Vaccine Ethics and Policy is a joint program of the New York University (NYU) Division of Medical Ethics; The Wistar Institute Vaccine Center; and the Vaccine Education Center, Children's Hospital of Philadelphia.
 The program examines the global vaccine field and examines ethical and policy issues to help government, academia, industry, public health agencies, health care providers, NGOs and and citizens better understand vaccines and their safe, effective, and ethical use.

 The Allied Vaccine Group is a clearinghouse of websites that provide valid scientific information about vaccines, including research, news, and safety.